 Don’t wait until the end of the day — elevate your legs throughout the day to help with circulation.
 You can do this by either resting them on your desk or a table, or by lying against a wall and putting your legs up the wall.
-Elevating your legs gives your veins a break from their work, and takes pressure off of your legs.
+Elevating your legs gives your veins a break from their work, and takes the pressure off of your legs.

 DO get vein problems treated.